projectcalico/calico/reference/kube-controllers/configuration.md

 ---
 title: Configuring the Calico Kubernetes controllers
+description: Calico Kubernetes controllers monitor the Kubernetes API and perform actions based on cluster state.
 ---

 The {{site.prodname}} Kubernetes controllers are deployed in a Kubernetes cluster.
 The different controllers monitor the Kubernetes API